Is My Very Nature That of a Devil: Plot

 Louis (Jacob Anderson) proposes that he and Lestat (Sam Reid) only prey on the morally corrupt.
-Lestat participates in the experiment, Louis still struggles with guilt and instead resorts to feeding off animals instead.
-Louis feels threatened when Lestat takes a blues singer, Antoinette (Maura Grace Athari), as a lover, prompting Louis to have sex with Jonah (Thomas Antony Olajide), a childhood friend in town on leave.
+Lestat participates in the experiment but Louis still struggles with guilt and instead resorts to feeding only on animals.
+Louis feels threatened when Lestat takes a blues singer, Antoinette (Maura Grace Athari), as a lover, prompting Louis to have sex with Jonah (Thomas Antony Olajide), a childhood friend in town on Army leave.
 When Louis attempts to visit his family, his mother Florence (Rae Dawn Chong) rejects him.

 Meanwhile, Alderman Fenwick (John DiMaggio) and other white elites plot to reclaim Storyville properties from Black business owners like Louis.
 After Fenwick threatens and insults Louis, Louis kills him and hangs his mutilated corpse in public.
 In retaliation, the white mob attacks, burning down businesses and homes.
 Amid the chaos, Louis hears the thoughts of a frightened young girl trapped in a burning building and rescues her.

 In the present timeline, Daniel Molloy (Eric Bogosian) continues interviewing Louis in his Dubai apartment.
 Their conversations grow more tense as Daniel begins to question the accuracy and consistency of Louis's memories.
 He challenges Louis about the omissions and contradictions in his retelling, especially around his relationship with Lestat and the nature of certain violent acts.